Fujifilm X-T1 vs Panasonic GH4

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T1 or the Panasonic GH4 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Less heavy: Is lighter (by 120g or 21 percent) and hence easier to carry around.

-Reasons to prefer the Panasonic Lumix DMC-GH4:
+Advantages of the Panasonic Lumix DMC-GH4:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.